angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
-{% comment %}
-* March 2016: I will be spending 3 months this fall at Facebook AI working with Tomas Mikolov!
+* March 2016: I will be spending 3 months this fall at Facebook AI.

-* March 2016: I will be spending 3 months this summer at ISI (USC) working with Kevin Knight and Daniel Marcu!
+* March 2016: I will be spending 3 months this summer at ISI (USC).
-{% endcomment %}

 * March 2016: Our work *Multimodal Semantic Learning from Child-Directed Input* with Grzegorz Chrupala, Raquel Fernandez and Marco Baroni will appear at NAACL 2016!